-It's the opening day of the Don DeLillo Conference at the Diderot University in Paris and the guest of honour stands at the back of the Buffon lecture hall.
+It's the opening day of the Don DeLillo Conference at the Diderot University in Paris, and the guest of honor stands at the back of the Buffon lecture hall.
 He wears a leather jacket, burgundy sweater, black jeans.
 He is 79 years old.
 I ask him: "Is it strange to attend a conference dedicated to yourself?"

 DeLillo says: "Very strange.
 The truth is I'm not sure why I'm here."

-I mumble something excruciating like "Well, I'm glad you are" like we're on an awkward first date.
-I don't tell him that I'd spent a not insignificant sum of my own money to get the first Eurostar from London that morning, or that I think it's his clarity of thought and heart which makes him the world's greatest living novelist.
-It's a brief encounter but hey, we'll always have Paris.
+I mumble something excruciating like, "Well, I'm glad you are."
+It's like we're on an awkward first date.
+I don't tell him that I'd spent a not insignificant sum of my own money to get the first Eurostar from London that morning just to see him, or that I think it's his clarity of thought and heart that makes him the world's greatest living novelist.
+It's a brief encounter, but hey, we'll always have Paris.

 DeLillo, who was raised in the Bronx, seems always to be drawn back to his hometown.
-It's there in the slow limousine crawl of Cosmopolis – as multi-billionaire main protagonist Eric Packer drives around the city to get a haircut; and perhaps most famously in the sensational Polo Grounds set piece which opens Underworld as the New York Giants play the Brooklyn Dodgers.
+It's there in the slow limousine crawl of Cosmopolis—as multi-billionaire main protagonist Eric Packer drives around the city to get a haircut.
+Perhaps most famously, the sensational Polo Grounds set piece opens Underworld as the New York Giants play the Brooklyn Dodgers.

 Mortality is never far from DeLillo's work.
-"All plots tend to move deathward," he wrote in White Noise, a novel in which The characters obsess over obtaining Dylar, a drug which is said to be a cure for the terror of death.
+"All plots tend to move deathward," he wrote in White Noise, a novel in which the characters obsess over obtaining Dylar, a drug that is said to be a cure for the terror of death.
 With Zero K, DeLillo invites us to contemplate whether cryonics is another possible panacea for avoiding the terror of fatality.

-The following day the conference continues but DeLillo is gone.
+The conference continues the following day, but DeLillo is gone.
 The academics dissect him in absentia.
 I don't know whether he ever figured out why he was here, but I'm glad he was, even if it wasn't for long.
 Meanwhile, the screens report the deaths of the writers Harper Lee and Umberto Eco.
 All plots tend to move deathward.
 This is the nature of plots.